Transcendency/EECS6327-Probabilistic-medels-and-machine-learning/README.md

 ```bash
 python Logistic_regression.py --alpha 0.01 --epochs 10
 ```
-You can define your own parameter set
+You can define your own parameter set.

 # SVM
 Go to the “project/source” directory, type